News / Analysis

 Finance Update – Tensions Rising – Markets DivingOctober 28, 2020

-Bitcoin continues steady at 13.7K after JPMorgan (-1.89%) yesterday invited banks and fintech companies to join its new blockchain network – Link, a fork of Ethereum – that aims to connect banks in a peer-to-peer network to facilitate cross-border payments and other activities, thus undercutting the SWIFT system.
+Bitcoin continues steady at 13.7K after JPMorgan (-1.89%) yesterday invited banks and fintech companies to join its new A shared online ledger in which data is maintained in closed sequentially developing, verifiable dat... network – Link, a fork of Ethereum – that aims to connect banks in a peer-to-peer network to facilitate cross-border payments and other activities, thus undercutting the SWIFT system.

 Oil yesterday peaked at $39.82 before losing the day’s gains on the API’s reported 4.55mB inventory increase at the national repository in Cushing Oklahoma.
 Reuters yesterday revealed that Saudi Arabia and Russia are set to extend their production cuts – this ahead of the November OPEC+ meeting in which the two were expected to announce an output increase.